 Similarly, the plot to “Antiracist Hitler” involves Adolf Hitler returning — from his secret Argentinian lair, no less — and, under the guise of anti-racism, flooding Israel with (crudely drawn) black migrants to make Jews a minority in their own nation.

-When one character, a stereotypical-looking Jew, asserts that complains that Hitler is promoting relationships between Jews and non-Jews, Hitler responds with, “Vell, ve could mix Asians and Arabs too, vould zat make you happy?
+When one character, a stereotypical-looking Jew, complains that Hitler is promoting relationships between Jews and non-Jews, Hitler responds with, “Vell, ve could mix Asians and Arabs too, vould zat make you happy?
 You’re just a jealous racist who can’t get a Jewish girlfriend!”

 Murdock currently hosts the podcast This Week in White Genocide with Johnny Ramondetta (a.k.a., Johnny Monoxide).